Hezkore/bash-ai/README.md

 	Remembers your previous requests and uses them to improve future suggestions.

 - **Directory Awareness**\
-	Automatically detects and uses the current directory and content when executing commands.
+	Automatically detects and uses the current directory when executing commands.

 - **Locale Awareness**\
 	Automatically detects your system's locale and uses it to provide localized responses.